jwdotpark/bandtent-v3/README.md

 As a semester project, I had to consider that serverless deployment on AWS is out of free-tier and pay-as-you-go service, which was a bit pressure to me because I had a scary experience with former project 'Goodbuy', which I ended up spent around 80 euro only with 3 instances of ec2 and route53 services at the end of the semester.
 (It got resolved a while later with service rep as a one time chance for student though!)
 This time, I abused S3 buckets and lambda functions a lot, even in the testing and this time the bill is less than 1 euro per month so I could say it's quite cost effective, for a tiny scale website.

-## Continuous Integeration and Condinuous Deployment
+## Continuous Integeration and Continuous Deployment

 ![CI/CD flowchart](./assets/ci-cd-chart.png)